fluttermtl/flutter_chat_workshop/05_setup_layout/instructions.md

 ## Expanded and Flexible

 `Expanded` and `Flexible` are widgets that can be used to expand or shrink a widget to fill the available space.
-Those two widgets are used to fill the available space under `Flex` widget.
+Those two widgets are used to fill the available space under `Flex` widgets (`Column` or `Row`).
-`Expanded` will take the available space and `Flexible` will take the remaining space.
-They both have the flex property to specify the flex repartition.

-Those widgets are used under Column or Row widgets.
+Using an `Expanded` widget makes a child of a `Row`, `Column`, or `Flex` expand to fill the available space along the main axis (e.g., horizontally for a `Row` or vertically for a `Column`).
+If multiple children are expanded, the available space is divided among them according to the flex factor.

+Using a `Flexible` widget gives a child of a `Row`, `Column`, or `Flex` the flexibility to expand to fill the available space in the main axis (e.g., horizontally for a `Row` or vertically for a `Column`), but, unlike `Expanded`, `Flexible` does not require the child to fill the available space.

 ```dart
 Expanded(